rocfd/brewpitopes/README.md

 18. (Locally) Predict the glycosilation profile of the protein using the FASTA file.
       N-GLYCOSYLATIONS at [NetNGlyc 1.0](https://services.healthtech.dtu.dk/service.php?NetNGlyc-1.0) server.
-      Copy manually into a spreadsheet the output table headed: SeqName	Position	Potential	Jury_agreement	NGlyc_result
+      Copy manually into a text editor the output table headed: SeqName	Position	Potential	Jury_agreement	NGlyc_result
+      Do NOT include the header(error prone), only the data.
-      SAVE AS CSV as F_epiglycan/netnglyc/nglyc_results.csv
+      SAVE AS TSV as F_epiglycan/netnglyc/nglyc_results.tsv
       (See Note 5)

       O-GLYCOSYLATIONS AT [NetOGlyc 4.0](https://services.healthtech.dtu.dk/service.php?NetOGlyc-4.0) server.
-      Copy manually into a spreadsheet the output rows of table headed: seqName  	source	feature	start 	end	score strand      frame       comment.
-Do NOT include the header, only the data.
+      Copy manually into a text editor the rows of the output table headed: seqName  	source	feature	start 	end	score strand      frame       comment.
+      Do NOT include the header(error prone), only the data.
       SAVE AS CSV at F_epiglycan/netoglyc/oglyc_results.csv
       (See Note 5)